 Although the bald eagle (Haliaeetus leucocephalus) was removed from the federal list of threatened and endangered species in 2007, it continues to be protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act (BGEPA).
 The BGEPA prohibits unregulated take of bald eagles, including disturbance.
-The U.S. Fish and Wildlife Service developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to bald eagles, particularly where such impacts may constitute disturbance.
-The nearest bald eagle nest is over a mile away, along the left descending bank of the Missouri River.
+The U.S. Fish and Wildlife Service (USFWS) developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to bald eagles, particularly where such impacts may constitute disturbance.
+The USACE is not aware of a bald eagle nest in the vicinity of the proposed project area.
+However, if a nest is located, the USFWS will be contacted, and guidelines will be implemented.

-St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 16 October 2024.
-This review determined that the project area has been previously disturbed by construction.
-For this reason, the USACE - St. Louis has made a "No Potential to Affect Historic Properties" determination.
+St. Louis District Archaeologists conducted a Historic Property Preliminary Review on 11 March 2025.
+Project construction is limited to fill, no soil removal is proposed.
+The project alignment lays on levee and pre-existing driveway.
+Additionally, an archaeological survey was conducted in 2009, utilizing deep testing.
+No archaeological sites were found.
+For these reasons, the USACE - St. Louis has made a "No Potential to Affect Historic Properties" determination.

 All actions taken were in accordance with the National Historic Preservation Act of 1966, as amended (NHPA).
 In the unlikely event that, earthmoving activities associated with the proposed work did impact potentially significant archeological/historic remains, all construction activities and earthmoving actions in the immediate vicinity of the remains would be held in abeyance until the potential significance of the remains could be determined.
-The precise nature of such investigations would be developed by the Saint Louis District in concert with the professional staff of the Missouri SHPO.
+The precise nature of such investigations would be developed by the Saint Louis District in concert with the professional staff of the Illinois SHPO.